Therapeutic Ultrasound for Muscle, Tendon, and Joint Care

 Application of Therapeutic Ultrasound

-The ultrasound device is moved in a circular motion over the treatment area.
+✔ The ultrasound device is moved in a circular motion over the cared for area.

 Therapeutic ultrasound is a structured, non-invasive rehabilitation method designed to assist in mobility and soft tissue coordination.